WeiliWw/VirHostMatcher-Net/README.md

       -n topN             Number of top predictions written to the output files.
                           All predictions will be output if there is a tie in score.
 Default = 1
+      -i INTERMEDIATE_DIR  Directory storing intermediate result.
+Default = ./intermediate_res

 ### Examples

 #### Predict hosts of virus genomes
 ```
 mkdir output
-python VirHostMatcher-Net.py -q test_query -t 2 -o output -n 5
+python VirHostMatcher-Net.py -q ./test/test_query -o output -i tmp -n 5 -t 8
 ```

 #### Predict hosts of viral contigs
 ```
 mkdir output2
-python VirHostMatcher-Net.py -q test_query2 -t 2 --short-contig -o output2 -n 5
+python VirHostMatcher-Net.py -q ./test/test_query2 --short-contig -o output2 -n 5 -t 8
 ```

 In both modes, VirHostMatcher-Net outputs a prediction file for each query virus to the specified directory.
 A prediction file is in .csv format where each row represents one candidate host with detailed taxanomic information and prediction score.
-Matrices of feature values are stored in a subdirectory `feature_values` under the output directory.
+Tables of feature values are stored in a subdirectory `feature_values` under the output directory.

 ### Bug reports
 Please open a Github issue or contact Weili Wang weiliw@usc.edu